Kenneth Haggard

-Kenneth L. Haggard (born 1935) is an American architect, educator, and solar pioneer who has designed more than 300 buildings and seen more than 200 built.
+Kenneth L. Haggard (born 1935) is an American architect, educator, and solar pioneer who has designed more than 300 buildings and seen more than 200 of his designs built.
 He is a licensed architect in California and Florida.
 He and his partner Polly Cooper were awarded the American Solar Energy Society Passive Solar Pioneer Award in 1996.
 They have been leaders in both passive solar architecture and the rediscovery of straw bale building.

 Early life

-As a child Haggard was influenced by his father, a landscape architect who ran a Civilian Conservation Corps camp during The Great Depression.
-After his retirement, he concentrated on restoring a burned-out peanut farm in south Texas to a mixed Savannah grassland.
-Haggard grew up with Texas dust, heat, oil wells, rainwater harvesting, hot springs and cottonmouths.
-After a BS in chemical engineering and service in the US Army, he switched to architecture and design with a BA at NC State and then a Masters in Urban Design at the University of Pennsylvania.
-After stints as a planner and designer, he became a teacher while maintaining a design practice.
-From 1967 to 1988 he taught at California Polytechnic State University at San Luis Obispo.
+As a child, Haggard was influenced by his father, a landscape architect who ran a Civilian Conservation Corps camp during The Great Depression.
+After his retirement, his father concentrated on restoring the landscape of a burned-out peanut farm in south Texas, resulting in the restoration of a mixed Savannah grassland ecosystem.
+Haggard grew up with Texas dust, heat, oil wells, rainwater harvesting, hot springs, and cottonmouths.
+After a BS in chemical engineering and service in the US Army, he changed career paths to architecture and design with a BA at NC State, and then a Masters in Urban Design at the University of Pennsylvania.
+After stints as both a planner and designer, he became a teacher while maintaining a design practice.
+From 1967 to 1988, he taught at California Polytechnic State University at San Luis Obispo.
 In the summer of 1970, he taught in Bangladesh.
 This experience changed his approach to design and architecture and led to his lifelong commitment to design for the real world.